LiveUser/raw_microservices/README.md

 -----------------------------------------------------------------------
 Simple authentication services.

-## Usage

-Follow the instructions on [this website](https://pub.dev/packages/dbx_platform) and [this website](https://pub.dev/packages/mailjet) to get the required access tokens for both Mailjet and Dropbox.
-Open the variables folder on this package and replace the empty values on that file with the access tokens.
-This package sends emails using Mailjet and uses Dropbox as database.
-Also this project will be hosted on REPL.it(repl.com) because its the only place that I know of where I can host a dart server and has a free plan and simple pricing structure.

 ## How to run the package locally

 While inside your work/project directory run the command below(requires [installing dart](https://dart.dev/))